Rod Milstead

-Roderick Leon Milstead, Jr (born November 10, 1969) is the former head football coach at Delaware State University.
-He is a former American football guard in the National Football League for the Cleveland Browns, San Francisco 49ers and Washington Redskins.
-He played college football at Delaware State University.
+Roderick Leon Milstead, Jr (born November 10, 1969) is an American football coach and former player.
+He played professionally as a guard in the National Football League (NFL) for the Cleveland Browns, San Francisco 49ers and Washington Redskins.
+He played college football for the Delaware State Hornets.
+After his playing career, he became the head coach at Delaware State.

-Early years
+Early life

 Milstead attended Lackey High School, where he was a two-time All-State offensive lineman and helped lead his team to a Class B state championship in 1986.
 He participated in the Big 33 Football Classic game between the Maryland and Pennsylvania All-stars.
 He also played Basketball and was valuable member of the Track & Field team that won the 1987 Class B State Championship.

 He accepted a football scholarship from Delaware State University, where he became a four-year starter at left guard.
 As a junior, he helped Delaware State average 298.7 rushing yards per game and 5.2 yards per rush.
 Finishing the season as the NCAA Division I-AA No. 2 ranked rushing offense, including a school record 518-yard rushing performance against Towson State University.
 As a senior, he helped his team register 380 yards rushing against Northeastern University.

 He never missed a game or a practice, while making 42 straight starts at left guard.
 He was selected first-team All-MEAC three straight years and also received Division I-AA All-American honors in 1991.

 In 2003, he was inducted into the Delaware State Athletic Hall of Fame.
 2021 Mid Eastern Athletic Conference (MEAC) Hall of Fame Inductee.

 Professional career

 Dallas Cowboys

-Milstead was selected by the Dallas Cowboys in the fifth round of the 1992 NFL Draft.
+Milstead was selected by the Dallas Cowboys in the fifth round of the 1992 NFL draft.
 On August 25, he was traded to the Cleveland Browns in exchange for a conditional draft choice (not exercised).